GT.M: Platforms

 The code base for GT.M on Linux on IA-32 (x86) includes changes needed to run on Cygwin on Microsoft Windows but this is not a supported platform.

 Licensing

 On Linux on x86-64 & IA-32 (x86), and on OpenVMS on Alpha/AXP, GT.M is released as Free / Open Source Software (FOSS) under the terms of the GNU Affero General Public License, version 3.
 On other platforms, it is available under proprietary licenses.

 Common applications

 GT.M is predominantly used in healthcare and financial services industry.
 The first production use of GT.M was in 1986 at the Elvis Presley Memorial Trauma Center in Memphis, Tennessee.
-Through FIS Profile, it powers banks in the United States, Canada, Spain, France and Italy.
+Through FIS Profile, it powers banks in the United States, Canada, Spain, France, Italy, Vietnam, and Thailand.

 SQL and ODBC access to GT.M databases exists as separate commercial products.